-Despite being highly consumed with milk, instant coffee applicability is very wide, with possible uses in gastronomy and confectionery as a versatile ingredient for cakes, puddings, meringues and more creativity permitting.
+Despite being highly consumed with milk, instant coffee applicability is very wide, with possible uses in gastronomy and confectionery as a versatile ingredient for cakes, puddings, meringues and more.
 It can be also be an ingredient in cold cocktails, being diluted directly in cold water and used in large volumes.

-Other ingredients, besides dairy milk, also harmonize well with it, like plant based beverage made from almonds, nuts and rice, at any temperature.
+Other ingredients, besides dairy milk, also harmonize well with it, like plant based beverages made from almonds, nuts and rice, at any temperature.

-After knowing all the technology involved in the making of instant coffee, baristas can feel free to explore their own coffee recipe and enjoy it with clients and friends.
+After knowing all the technology involved in the making of instant coffee, baristas can feel free to explore their own coffee recipes and enjoy them with clients and friends.
 The brand "Explore & Enjoy" comes exactly to represent all of this creativity and versatility.

-EXPLORE RENJOY INSTAN COFFEE BRA7II INSTANT COFFEE GUIDE FOR BARISTAS
+EXPLORE RENJOY INSTAN COFFEE BRAZII INSTANT COFFEE GUIDE FOR BARISTAS